-- Eye patches in both eyes. - Blindfolds made of an absorbent material and with padding on the front and on the parietal zone.
-Blindfolds shall be given to B1 players by the Organising Committee and shall be monitored by the IBSA Technical Delegate.
-In every tournament organized by IPC, in IBSA World Cup, in IBSA Continental Tournaments, and in IBSA Games, the compulsory blindfolds must be Targe or Goalfix or any official mask approved in future by the IF Subcommittee. - Protective headband (optional but highly recommended)
+- Eye patches in both eyes.

+- Blindfolds made of an absorbent material and with padding on the front and on the parietal zone.
+Blindfolds shall be monitored by the IBSA Technical Delegate.
+In every tournament organized by IPC, in IBSA World Championships, in IBSA Continental Tournaments, and in IBSA Games, the compulsory blindfolds must be an official mask approved by the IF Subcommittee.

+- Protective headband (optional)